MindfolkTech/soulful-sync-care/docs/MVP_EXECUTION_ROADMAP.md

 2. Create reminder Edge Function - I deploy it
 3. Show me how to check if cron is working
 4. Give me test steps a child could follow

+REMEMBER:
+- All supabase changes will be made by me wtihin the supabase browser interface.
+You just need to tell me step-by-step what I should copy and where I should paste it within the superbase interface
+- Create files for me to use
+- Remember that YOU can test Supabase via the MCP server
+- IF I need to conduct a test myself, tell me step-by-step how to test
+- Use simple words
+- One instruction at a time

+FIRST!
+You must reiterate these instructions back to me so I can check your comprehensive understanding of your tasks
 ```

 **Phase 2 Deliverables:** Full email/SMS capability, automated reminders